htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

    % y-indices for each of the driving cycles for the system where
    % entanglement and wave function collapse operations are implemented jprobs2ave = zeros(NTime,Lj);
-   % Calculate the standard deviation associated with the particle occupying
+   % Calculate the standard error associated with the particle occupying
    % each of the y-indices for each of the driving cycles for the system
    % unaffected by entanglement and wave function collapse jprobs1std = zeros(NTime,Lj);
-   % Calculate the standard deviation associated with the particle occupying
+   % Calculate the standard error associated with the particle occupying
    % each of the y-indices for each of the driving cycles for the system
    % where entanglement and wave function collapse operations are implemented jprobs2std = zeros(NTime,Lj);